Justross99/openfwi_plus_fastapi/README.md

 This project is designed to work with the **OpenFWI** datasets, which are a collection of large-scale, open-source datasets for Full-Waveform Inversion research.

-- **Download the Data:** The datasets are publicly available on Zenodo.
+- **Download the Data:** The datasets are publicly available from the SMILE team.
 We recommend starting with the `OpenFWI-A` dataset.
-You can find and download it here: [https://zenodo.org/records/7886259](https://zenodo.org/records/7886259)
+You can find and download it here: [https://smileunc.github.io/projects/openfwi/datasets](https://smileunc.github.io/projects/openfwi/datasets)
 - **Data Structure:** After downloading and extracting, you should have a directory containing NumPy (`.npy`) files for seismic data and velocity models.

 ### 2. Configuring the Environment